Migrate on-premises Apache Hadoop clusters to Azure HDInsight - data migration best practices

-Tools native to Azure, like DistCp, Azure Data Factory, and AzureCp, can be used to transfer data over the network.
+Tools native to Azure, like Apache Hadoop DistCp, Azure Data Factory, and AzureCp, can be used to transfer data over the network.
 The third-party tool WANDisco can also be used for the same purpose.
-Kafka Mirrormaker and Sqoop can be used for ongoing data transfer from on-premises to Azure storage systems.
+Apache Kafka Mirrormaker and Apache Sqoop can be used for ongoing data transfer from on-premises to Azure storage systems.

 DistCp is an Apache project that uses a MapReduce Map job to transfer data, handle errors, and recover from those errors.
 It assigns a list of source files to each Map task.
 The Map task then copies all of its assigned files to the destination.
 There are several techniques can improve the performance of DistCp.

 DistCp tries to create map tasks so that each one copies roughly the same number of bytes.
 By default, DistCp jobs use 20 mappers.
 Using more Mappers for Distcp (with the 'm' parameter at command line) increases parallelism during the data transfer process and decreases the length of the data transfer.
 However, there are two things to consider while increasing the number of Mappers:

 DistCp's lowest granularity is a single file.
 Specifying a number of Mappers more than the number of source files doesn't help and will waste the available cluster resources.